How to Get Your House Appraised in 7 Steps

 You’ve made home improvements (or plan to)

-If you’ve made significant upgrades to your home such as remodeling the kitchen or bathrooms, an appraisal can provide you with an accurate assessment of your post-renovation value.
-If you haven’t yet made renovations to your home but plan to in the future, an appraisal can help you pinpoint improvements that will yield the biggest return on your investment.
-Review our list of what hurts a home appraisal for some of the top characteristics of your home that may reduce property value.
+If you’ve made significant upgrades to your home, such as remodeling the kitchen or bathrooms, an appraisal can accurately assess the property’s post-renovation value.
+If you haven’t renovated your home yet but plan to in the future, an appraisal can help you pinpoint improvements that will yield the biggest return on your investment.
+Review our list of what hurts a home appraisal to know the top home characteristics that may reduce property value.

 Steps to get a home appraisal